peterashwell/finding-streetsigns/README.md

 - Extract facing using skew and aspect of image
 - RESULT: Poor.
 Manual extraction of sign boundaries may be something I need to consider.
 Could also consider attempting template matching from the start
+- Try using Canny edge detection + segmentation.
+Assign to each segment the matching sign from keypoint, or using a voting measure

 Extract sign location and orientation using angular size
 --------------------------------------------------------